JohanHorsmans/cds-visual-exam-2021/assignment_4/README.md

 <!-- DISCUSSION OF RESULTS -->
 ## Discussion of results

-For the neural network model, I achieved a macro F1-score of 0.89 after training for 50 epochs.
+For the neural network model (with default parameters), I achieved a macro F1-score of 0.89 after training for 50 epochs.
 For the logistic regression model, I achieved a macro F1-score of 0.91 using a tolerance of 0.1 and no penalty.
 When testing the models with custom image-files the performance dropped drastically indicating that the models are overfitting to the specifics of the MNIST-dataset, leading to low generalizability.

 <br />
 <p align="center">